 Jean-Charles’ professional and personal life is built around wine – his family has been in the wine business in France for decades.
 He is also married to Gina Gallo of Gallo Family Vineyards, the largest wine producer in the United States.
 Incidentally Jean-Charles and Gina own the hillside home that Robert & Margrit Mondavi used to live in (a fairly hidden hilltop location north of the city of Napa).

 The inaugural vintage of 1881 Napa was from 2016 and focused on 100% varietal Cabernet Sauvignon from the majority of Napa’s sub appellations along with a Chardonnay and a sparkling wine.
 The wine selection and varieties vary from year to year but focus on sub appellation selections.
 Guests visiting the tasting room can choose from several tastings including comparing wines from cooler weather to warmer sub appellations, valley floor to hillside sub appellations and a more in depth tasting of all of the single sub appellation wines they produce.

 Oakville Wine Merchant

-For a short while, the 1881 tasting room on the first floor below the museum exclusively featured 1881 wines, but in early 2020 the tasting room was re-branded and the format changed to feature a number of wines from select Napa Valley producers.
+For a short while, the 1881 tasting room on the first floor below the museum exclusively featured 1881 wines, but in early 2020 the tasting room was re-branded, and the format changed to feature a number of wines from select Napa Valley producers.
 Rather than servers pouring the wines, they are available in wine dispensers called Napa Tech machines/Wine stations (self-service) with more than 60 wines available for tasting.
 Leave your credit card with the host and in turn, you will be given an Oakville Wine Merchant Card which contains a chip.
 Each machine contains four wines; slide the card into the reader and choose the option for dispensing the wine below the desired bottle.
 Three options are available including a ‘taste’ which is a 1 oz. pour, half glass or full glass and the prices vary depending on the quantity and price of the bottle of wine.